 Viral hepatitis, alcohol, and non-alcoholic fatty liver disease.
 It is a common misconception that cirrhosis equates to excessive alcohol usage.

 Patients with cirrhosis are commonly free of symptoms and referred to as being in a “compensated” state of disease.
 “Decompensated” cirrhosis manifests in symptoms of a failing liver, notably fluid retention, gastrointestinal bleeding, or changes in personality or cognition.
 The latter is termed hepatic encephalopathy and ranges in severity from subtle word-finding problems to overt unresponsiveness.

 In a few circumstances, cirrhosis can be reversed by treatment of the underlying disease.
 More commonly, cirrhosis is not reversible.
 Focus shifts to prevention and identification of complications of liver disease, notably gastrointestinal bleeding and liver cancer.

-Liver cancer cannot be prevented per se.
+Liver cancer cannot be prevented.
 Any patient with cirrhosis, regardless of cause, is at increased risk for primary liver cancer.
 Similar to the role of mammography in the detection of breast cancer, various X-ray technologies can be used to screen for liver cancer.
-Liver cancer is treatable at an early stage and can often be used to increase an inh1idual’s standing on a waitlist for liver transplantation.
+Liver cancer is treatable at an early stage and can often be used to increase an individual’s standing on a waitlist for liver transplantation.

-Colon cancer screening should be offered to any inh1idual at or around the age of 50.
+Colon cancer screening should be offered to any individual at or around the age of 50.
 Some are screened earlier or more frequently due to family history or personal history of gastrointestinal disease.

 Colonoscopy is not perfect.
 Significant polyps can be missed in 6-12% of colonoscopies, and the procedure can result in rare complications.
 Endoscopic technique and adequacy of bowel prep/cleansing remain focal points of any good colon cancer prevention/screening program.